 Or when they try to exit the app:

 Repeating or recurring

-Placing an interstitial ad after every user action (clicks, swipes, etc.) is disallowed:
+Google does not allow to place an interstitial ad after every user action (clicks, swipes, etc.).

 As is displaying back-to-back ads after the user closes one: